gwuah/geo-indexer/README.md

 # SLIC
-SLIC is a simple location indexing service built with golang and persisted with redis for speed.
+SLIC is a simple location indexing service built with golang and persisted with redis.
 It's ingests lng/lats and returns a geoIndex.
 The geospatial indexing library being used here was built by uber [h3](https://github.com/uber/h3-go) Feel free to use it.

+# What it does
+It takes several coordinates and places them under an index, such that 1 index can point to numerous user ids.

+# What can you do with this (build upon this)
+- You can build a realtime supply service for your ride sharing application
+- You can build a realtime demand service for your ride sharing application
+- Build a price surging system based on the number of id's in a particular geographical area (geo-index)

 # How to run
 First Way